-Using the Motorola Adaptive Printer Driver, the template is external to the application.
+Using the Zebra Adaptive Printer Driver, the template is external to the application.
 For the application programmer, this means that:

 The box below shows the contents of the template file used to generate the above label using a Zebra QL220 portable printer.

 The markers (e.g. $$$$) shown in red tell the APD where to insert the data from the user application (shown below).
 The rest of the information, in black, comprises commands that the printer requires to set out the label.